Sezzle Inc. (SEZL) Shares Crash After Hindenburg Alleges Risky Practices – Hagens Berman

-v, Dec.
-18, 2024 (GLOBE NEWSWIRE) -- Sezzle Inc., a buy now, pay later (BNPL) company, lost nearly a quarter of its market capitalization on December 18th following a damning report released by activist short seller Hindenburg Research, alleging that Sezzle has engaged in risky lending practices.
+SAN FRANCISCO, Dec.
+25, 2024 (GLOBE NEWSWIRE) -- Sezzle Inc. (NASDAQ: SEZL), a buy now, pay later (BNPL) company, lost nearly a quarter of its market capitalization on December 18th following a damning report released by activist short seller Hindenburg Research, alleging that Sezzle has engaged in risky lending practices.

 Shareholder rights firm Hagens Berman has opened an investigation into the allegations to determine whether Sezzle may have violated the U.S. securities laws and urges investors in Sezzle who purchased and suffered substantial losses to submit your losses now.